trevflick/site/README.md

     ```bash
     cd site
 3. Open **index.html** in your browser to view the site locally.
-    - VSCode has live server extenstions (like Live Preview from Microsoft) that can be downloaded to run this very easily
+    - VSCode has live server extenstions (like Live Preview from Microsoft) that can be downloaded to run this very easily.
     - if you're not using VSCode I recommend getting node.js since it includes npm:
         - download [node.js](https://nodejs.org/en)
         - install http-server at the root directory of project: